apanana/CacheHeirarchy/README.md

 ![alt tag](https://github.com/apanana/CacheHeirarchy/blob/master/Graph.png)
 ####Interpretation:
 L1:
+We see an increase in runtime around 2^10-12

 L2:
+We see an increase in runtime around 2^14-15

 L3:
+We see an increase in runtime around around 2^18-19
 ####Offset:
 Since we used 64bit integers, we actually expect a shift of 2^3 (8 bytes) for all our data.
 In other words, when we were running on a buffer size of 2^10, the array was 2^10 64bit ints, each of which took up 2^3 (8) bytes.
 So the total space taken up by a buffer of 2^10 would actually be 2^13.
 We will examine the comparison of our data (with shifts taken into account) with the actual numbers taken from cpuid in the next section.